By Talo Szem

 To answer this question, let’s tie data catalog features to our initial points around what makes a valuable data product?

-Addressability: Consumers can use the data products they’ve found by referencing the consumable API endpoints, which appears in the data catalog.
+#2: Addressability: Consumers can use the data products they’ve found by referencing the consumable API endpoints, which appear in the data catalog.
 Producers get the lineage details they need to create models and new assets that don’t break.

 Dashboard of a data catalog displaying how compliance demands are satisfied by capabilities like data lineage.